D Major

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

-The D Major consists of seven notes.
+The D Major consists of seven notes (D - E - F# - G - A - B - C#).
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 2 - 1 - 2 - 2 - 2 - 1 from the first note to the next octave.

 The scale can be played on the guitar from different starting positions in which D functions as the tonic.
-It can be played in open position by starting on the open fourth string or in "full open position" by starting on the open low E string and continue to G on the highest string.
+It can be played in open position by starting from the open fourth string or in "full open position" by starting from the open low E string and continue to G on the highest string.

 The D Major is relative to B Minor, which means that both scales include the same notes but with different tonal center.